4th Financial Inclusion Conference – Roads to Resilience

 Professor Wherry led the Social Science History Association (ssha.org) as its president in 2018 and as the chair of the Economic Sociology Section and of the Consumers and of the Consumption Section of the American Sociological Association.
 He participates in a working group on work and wealth at the Aspen Institute in its Financial Security Program and serves in an advisory capacity to the Boston Federal Reserve (Community Development Research Advisory Council) and the Lloyds Banking Group Centre for Responsible Business at the Birmingham Business School (UK).

-Read more about Professor Muir
+Read more about Dr Jeremiah Brown

 Speakers and authors